aiven/devportal/docs/products/postgresql/howto/create-database.rst

    The new database will be visible immediately.

-You can also use the :doc:`Aiven client </tools/cli/database#manage-databases>` or the :doc:`PostgreSQL client<connect-from-cli>` to create your database from the CLI.
+You can also use the :ref:`Aiven client <avn-service-database-create>` or the :doc:`PostgreSQL client<connect-psql>` to create your database from the CLI.